SanderShark/undetectllm/research.md

 | T5   | 89%  | 100% | 100%   | 92%    | 100%   |

 Well this did not go as I had expected.
 This model did not perform very well even against just standard GPT, so that's not good.
-Its likely the low parameters and not that its Meta at all.
+It's likely the low parameters and not that it's Meta at all.

 ## Google Gemeni Prod
 I have no idea what to expect here since I do not functionally use this model regularly.
-Let see how it goes.
+Let's see how it goes.

 ###### test data
 ```